henry131/ICN/README.txt

 Unzip the hw5115 archive into $CCNSIM_DIR (v.important it is in the initial directory)

-We have to install ccnSim, please follow the ccnSim instruction on INSTALL.txt using these files as your ccnSim version (improves on v0.4-Alpha).
+We have to install ccnSim, please follow the ccnSim instruction on INSTALL.txt using the latest version (or use v0.4-Alpha if there are subsequent compatibility issues).

 Please note that we must install Omnet++ (dependancy of ccnSim).